 50% of our Statutory and Titular Professors are women.

 The Department is signed up to the Menopause Workplace Pledge, committing us to recognising that the menopause is a workplace issue, and that women need support, as well as talking respectfully and openly about the menopause, and actively supporting and informing colleagues.
+The University has specific guidance for staff experiencing menopause.

 Summer Research Internships